bafraikin/my42/after/snow-crash/redacted.md

 # level 5

+you have new mail in /var/mail/level05

-find / -group flag05 2>/dev/mull
+find / -group flag05 2>/dev/null

 cat /usr/sbin/openarenaserver